Special Educational Needs & Disabilities (SEND)

 There are a wide range of Special Educational Needs and Disabilities (SEND) at Carrington School.
 We have a fully inclusive culture and comply with the requirements outlined in the SEND Code of Practice 2015.

 Our SEND Policy (2019-22) outlines our approach to identifying students with SEND and assessing their needs.
 Our approach follows the Graduated Response of Assess, Plan, Do, Review as detailed in the Special Educational Needs Code of Practice (2015).

-Lead by our Director of Inclusion, Mr Sorensen, SEND is one of the facets of DICE (Development and Inclusion Centre of Excellence) that draws together the wider understanding of a child or young person’s needs, to ensure that the correct support and intervention is in place for learning, behavioural and wellbeing needs.
+Led by our SENCo Mrs Maddox, SEND is one of the facets of DICE (Development and Inclusion Centre of Excellence) that draws together the wider understanding of a child or young person’s needs, to ensure that the correct support and intervention is in place for learning, behavioural and wellbeing needs.

 Quality First Teaching (QFT)

 We expect all teachers to deliver Quality First Teaching which is inclusive of all students.
 As part of this, staff will adapt their teaching to individual needs.
 QFT includes appropriate use of questioning, modelling and explaining to enable students to develop independent learning skills.
 Learning takes place through regular dialogue and high student engagement is encouraged.
 It is important that students are also regularly praised for their successes, and encouraged to keep learning.

 QFT is vital to the success of all students, including those with SEND and is clearly referenced in the SEN Code of Practice (2015: ‘High quality teaching, differentiated for individual pupils, is the starting point in responding to pupils who have or may have SEN. Additional intervention and SEN support cannot compensate for a lack of good quality teaching’

 The Learning Support (LS) Faculty at Carrington School